Specialty store

 A specialty store is a shop/store that carries a deep assortment of brands, styles, or models within a relatively narrow category of goods.
 Furniture stores, florists, sporting goods stores, and bookstores are all specialty stores.
 Stores such as Athlete’s Foot (sports shoes only) are considered superspecialty stores.
+A category killer is a specialty store with a high volume of sales and extensive product selection within its category.

-Specialty stores compete with other types of retailers such as department stores, big box stores, general stores, supermarkets and variety stores.
+Specialty stores compete with other types of retailers such as supermarkets, showrooms, jewelry, department, big box, general, hardware and variety stores.